josephanimate2021/ArchipelagoOoA/README.md

 * heros cave - In Ages, people say that you can complete hero's cave after D7, but I am starting to dobut that.
 To be fair I don't recall playing this part of the game, only the unlinked parts so I won't remember as much as some people think
   Well with that, this option allows you to open up an entrance to hero's cave on the right side of the maku tree entrance and adding logical checks in the process.
 * lynna gardner - In Flamestripe's Fork of the OoA Apworld (Not Tested), you could enable this feature to cut down on having to use a weapon or something like that to cut the grass each time to get to lynna city.
 This impacts the logic for lynna city and can make a difference in gameplay.
+* rolling ridge old men as locations - This option allows you to convert the old man locations in rolling ridge into checks that you can get.
+Sure, there's only 2 of them, but it's still worth an add.

 ## Building
 In order to build this code for usage with Archipelago, you need to follow these steps: